selasley/AMPTE_CHEM/Setup_AMPTE_WebApp.md

 Change to the ampte\_chem\_webapp directory nd follow the instructions for running AWA with Docker or manually.

-<h2 style="text-align: center">Using Docker</h2>
+<h2 style="text-align: center">Using Docker or Podman</h2>

-The easiest way to run the AMPTE WEbApp is using Docker.
-If Docker is not already on your system you can download and install [Docker Desktop](https://www.docker.com) for Macos, Windows, or x86-64 based linux systems, or [install Docker Engine on linux systems](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script)
+The easiest way to run the AMPTE WEbApp is using Docker or Podman.
+If Docker is not already on your system you can download and install [Docker Desktop](https://www.docker.com) for Macos, Windows, or x86-64 based linux systems, or [install Docker Engine](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) on linux systems.
+[Podman Desktop](https://podman-desktop.io) is another popular container system.
+Replace docker with podman in the commands below if you are using it.

-Start Docker Desktop and use the commands below from within the ampte\_chem\_webapp directory.
-This will create a docker image named ampte\_chem\_webapp and run the streamlit app in a container named awa based on the image (note the . at the end of the image build command)-
+Start Docker Desktop and use the command below from within the ampte\_chem\_webapp directory.
+This will create a docker image named ampte\_chem\_webapp and run the streamlit app in a container named awa based on the image

+<pre>docker compose up -d</pre>

+Or you can manually create the image and run the container with these commands.  (note the . at the end of the image build command)-

 <pre>
 docker image build -t ampte_chem_webapp .